User guide

 Parallel cron - PostponedTaskCron

 PostponedTaskCron can run scheduled tasks since version 5.7.40.
-It is a so-called "Parallel cron", i.e. a cron that can be cloned and run multiple times.
-This allows you to handle a larger number of long-running tasks.
+It is a so-called "Parallel cron" — a cron that can be cloned and run multiple times simultaneously, allowing a larger number of long-running tasks to be processed.

-The following parameters can be set within cron:
+The following parameters can be configured within the cron:

 fromTime